How Much Energy Do Solar Panels Produce?

 It can be tricky to calculate how much energy a solar panel produces — that’s why we created this guide with key terms, equations, and other useful information to help you decide if the switch is worth it.

-Since every solar system is different, it’s hard to know exactly how much energy a solar panel will produce.
+All photovoltaic (PV) solar systems work the same way to produce power.
+However, since the configuration of every solar system is different, it’s hard to know exactly how much energy a solar panel will produce.
 However, you can estimate the output of your system based on a few benchmarks.

 Solar Panel Output per Day